tpm2-software/tpm2-tools/man/tpm2_create.1.md

     When **-i** is specified for sealing, `TPMA_OBJECT_SIGN_ENCRYPT` and `TPMA_OBJECT_DECRYPT` are removed from the default attribute set.
     The algorithm is set in a way where the the object is only good for sealing and unsealing.
-    Ie one cannot use an object for sealing and cryptography operations.
+    I.e. one cannot use an object for sealing and cryptography operations.

   * **-i**, **--in-file**=_FILE_: